-It is the determination of the Joint Interim Special Committee on Public Education Appropriation that the amount of money appropriated for the 2021-2023 biennium for K-12 public education is insufficient to meet the recommended funding levels of the Quality Education Commission (QEC) but has improved considerably over the past few biennia.
+It is the determination of the Joint Interim Special Committee on Public Education Appropriation that the amount of moneys appropriated for the 2021-2023 biennium for K-12 public education is insufficient to meet the recommended funding levels of the Quality Education Commission (QEC) but has improved considerably over the past few biennia.
 The Quality Education Model (QEM) estimated that a State School Fund (SSF) appropriation of \$9.86 billion for K-12 would be required to reach the state's educational goals for 2021-2023.
 This amount is based on the QEM's total cost for the fully implemented model of \$18.99 billion offset by other revenues.
-These other revenues include property tax and other local revenues, other state resources like selected Student Success Act-related funding, and various federal program funds (e.g., Special Education, nutrition) available to the K-12 system.
+These other revenues include property tax and other local revenues, other state resources like Student Success Act related funding, and various federal program funds (e.g., Special Education, nutrition) available to the K-12 system.
 The 2021-2023 Legislatively Adopted Budget for the SSF is \$9.3 billion total funds, resulting in a gap of \$557.4 million.
-In other words, the
+In other words, the SSF appropriation would have to be \$9.86 million to reach the cost of QEM's fully implemented model.
+This amount is different than what was presented to the committee at its first 2021 meeting, since the agency did not factor in any SSA funding in that number.